English folk and traditional music on the Internet

 Texts and notation

-The biggest online collection of Anglo-American folk song is the Digital Tradition database; the latest (Spring 2002) version contains 8981 texts, some with music: there are fewer distinct songs as some variants have separate entries (eg there are five versions of Barbara Allen).
+The biggest online collection of Anglo-American folk song texts is the Digital Tradition database; the latest (Spring 2002) version contains 8981 texts, some with music: there are fewer distinct songs as some variants have separate entries (eg there are five versions of Barbara Allen).
 Entries vary in accuracy and extent of specified provenance.
 It can be searched online, or downloaded for use offline.
 Searching is possible using words from titles or texts, assigned keywords, and various other ways including Child and Laws numbers.
 The Digital Tradition also has an active online forum which is a useful place to post requests for words of songs.
 Previous discussions in the Forum archive are searchable, and the user can find some texts of songs not in the main database in this way (the default is to search both the database and the forum).

 A much smaller (about 1000 songs) but better documented collection is at Folkinfo; this too has an accompanying discussion forum.